stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

-inlineable right now (well yeah, pretty dumb example, but it demonstrates the point), if we compile with `-O2` (as we will do in every example from now on) and dump `Goaf.hi` interface file, we will see no unfolding of `inlining0`'s body (if you use different version of GHC you may be unable to reproduce exactly this output):
+inlineable right now (well yeah, pretty dumb example, but it demonstrates the point), if we compile with `-O2` (as we will do in every example from now on) and dump `Goaf.hi` interface file, we will see no unfolding of `inlining0`'s body (if you use a different version of GHC you may be unable to reproduce exactly this output):

 ```
 $ ghc --show-iface Goaf.hi